Anal Fistula Surgery - Types, Symptoms, Risks & Complications

 Post-operative care after an anal fistula surgery is one of the most important elements of your surgical journey.
 Depending on the method of your surgery, the recovery process can take anywhere between 1-3 months.
 It is advisable to strictly follow the medications and recovery tips prescribed by your doctor after surgery.
 Following are some tips to help with recovery after your anal fistula surgery.

-• Avoid any strenuous work or exercises which may put strain on your rectum or the tissue surrounding it.
+- Avoid any strenuous work or exercises which may put a strain on your rectum or the tissue surrounding it.

-• Contact your healthcare provider if you notice symptoms such as fever, nausea, increased pain, persistent bleeding from surgical site or smelly discharge from the wound.
+- Contact your healthcare provider if you notice symptoms such as fever, nausea, increased pain, persistent bleeding from the surgical site, or smelly discharge from the wound.
 These can be signs of an infection and it is important to let your doctor know about it as soon as possible.

 Risks and complications